Life insurance is a necessity if you have someone who relies on your income.

 How do you choose between the two main types of life insurance?
 The answer comes down to balance.
 How much can you afford to spend on life insurance premiums each month, and how much coverage will you get?
 Will the insurance policy you choose be enough to satisfy the financial needs of your family if you were to pass away?
 The answers to these questions will go a long way to help you determine which type of life insurance will help you meet your needs.

-Which is better – Term or whole life insurance?
 The answer isn’t as straightforward as one might think.
 Term life insurance is popular because it offers high coverage and low premiums, and whole life insurance is popular because it accrues cash value.
 Both types of life insurance policies can help replace your income and provide for your family if you pass.
-The answer comes down to this: buy the form of life insurance which is most suitable for your needs and will offer the best financial protection for your family.
+The answer comes down to this: buy the form of life insurance that is most suitable for your needs and will offer the best financial protection for your family.